steveclarke/mcp-printer/README.md

 ## Troubleshooting

 ### "Printer not found"
-Run `lpstat -p` in terminal to see exact printer names.
+Use the `list_printers` tool to see exact printer names.
 They often have underscores instead of spaces.

-### "Permission denied"
-Ensure CUPS is running: `sudo cupsctl`

 ### "File format not supported"
 Some file formats need to be converted to PDF before printing.
 Export to PDF from the original application or use a conversion tool.